Quran-Journey/backend/docs/README.md

 The steps to document code are simple:
 1. Add inline comments that describe the endpoints or schemas using OAS.
-2. execute `sh run.sh` to process the docs and serve them on localhost.
+2. execute `sh run.sh` to process the docs and `sh serve.sh` serve them on localhost.

 It's that simple.